 Welcome to the Eagle River Division

 In 1975, the Frisco System was reorganized into the pre-1963 divisions: Eastern, Northern, Southern, Western, Southwestern, and River.
-The St. Louis Sub-Division of Lindenwood Yard to Chaffee was one of the two sub-divisions; the other being the Chaffee Sub.
-My layout was inspired partly by operations on Frisco’s River Division.
+The St. Louis Sub-Division of Lindenwood Yard to Chaffee was one of the two sub-divisions.
+My layout was inspired partly by operations on this part of Frisco’s River Division.
 The name for the layout resulted from combining the Missouri Pacific Lines (Route of the Eagle) with the Frisco’s River Division.
-Put the two together, and you get my fictitious Eagle River Division.
-Throw in The Katy (The Missouri-Kansas-Texas RR) just for kicks, and you see the inspiration for the Eagle River Division logo, designed for me by my talented son, Jake.
+Put the two together, and you have the foundation for the fictitious Eagle River Division.
+Throw in The Katy (The Missouri-Kansas-Texas RR) for additional operating interest and you see the inspiration for the Eagle River Division logo which was designed for the layout by my talented son, Jake.

-If you count that 4 x 8 sheet of plywood on legs that served as the base for my Lionel 027 track many years ago (and why wouldn’t you?), I guess the Eagle River Division is about my fifth layout.
-It is my fourth layout in HO-scale, and the second layout that I’ve constructed in the last 10 years.
-This one was built for hosting operating sessions of 7 or so model railroaders, including myself.
-While there is no such thing as the perfect layout, this one seems to be good enough.
+If you count that 4 x 8 sheet of plywood on 2 x 2-inch legs that served as the base for my Lionel 027 track many years ago (and why wouldn’t you?), I guess the Eagle River Division is my fifth layout.
+It is my fourth layout in HO-scale.
+It was built for hosting operating sessions of about 7 model railroaders, including myself.
+Click here for more information about the layout…

 Thanks for stopping by!